codyloyd/teamup/README.md

 ## Advanced

-* For applicant evaluation, create a virtual assistant that will discover free times and schedule Google Hangout interviews.
+* For applicant evaluation, add an "Interview" button to the applicant list that project owners see.
+Create a virtual assistant that will discover free times and schedule Google Hangout interviews.
+* Give the virtual assistant natural language processing skills.
+It should be able to understand things like "I'm free next Teusday at 1pm EST", or "Any time after 2pm tomorrow."

 ## Extra Credit